Essential tips and strategies keep your business running smoothly – even during slow times

 Especially during tough economic times, it can seem crazy to talk about saving money.
 Even when times are good, many can find it hard to stash extra cash.

-However, if having up to six months worth of expenses sounds impossible for you – don’t worry.
-Even having one months worth can save you from stress down the road.
-You can always start small now and then add to your savings as you go.
+However, if 10% sounds impossible for you – don’t worry.
+Even 1% will grow over time and can save you from stress down the road.
+You can always start small now and then change how much you save later.
 You’ll be thankful later when a large, unexpected expense comes up and you don’t have to take on debt.

 Automate your savings